-The Effect of ten weeks of Endurance training with Moderate and High Intensities along the Consumption of Safflower Oil on the Expression of the PGC-1α and PPAR-α Genes in RAT with Dexamethasone-induced Fatty liver Disease
+The Effect of Endurance Training with Moderate and High Intensities along the Consumption of Safflower Oil on the PGC-1α and PPAR-α Genes Expression in Rat with Dexamethasone-Induced Fatty liver Disease

 Document Type : Research Paper